gtrxAC/discord-j2me/README.md

 * Message sending
 * Reading older messages
 * Direct messages and group DMs

-### Experimental
 * Gateway/WebSocket (live message updates)
-  * The gateway proxy uses TLS 1.0, meaning it will only work on devices with the proper certificates installed (Let's Encrypt).

 ### Not implemented
 * Replying to messages